 Using the car to recharge any portable devices can be a lifesaver, but do make sure that you’re not leaving the engine running while the car’s in an enclosed space.
 Ideally, get it out onto the driveway to prevent fuming up your garage.

-If the power outage has affected the whole neighbourhood, it probably means all of the traffic lights are down, too.
-We really don’t recommend driving anywhere unless it’s absolutely necessary, and if you do, expect chaos at any major intersections.
-Especially since scenarios like these can tend to make certain people act a bit.. weird.
+If the power outage has affected the whole neighborhood, it probably means all the traffic lights are down, too.
+We really don’t recommend driving anywhere unless it’s essential, and if you do, expect chaos at any major intersections.
+Especially since scenarios like these can tend to make certain people act a bit… weird.

-Waiting out a power outage can become mind numbingly boring, so for sanity’s sake, try to avoid just being couped up all day!
-Take the opportunity to go for a walk around the neighbourhood, stretch your legs and get some fresh air.
+Waiting out a power outage can become mind-numbingly boring, so for sanity’s sake, try to avoid just being cooped up all day!
+Take the opportunity to go for a walk around the neighborhood, stretch your legs, and get some fresh air.

 If you see crews working on the street, don’t rush up to start asking them questions!
 Not so much because it slows down their work to answer everyone’s questions, but they also have to stop what they’re doing when a bystander gets too close.

-Now that you’ve got your power back on, double check these final tips to make sure you’re ready for the next one, or in-case the power goes out again.
+Now that the blackout’s over, double-check these final tips to make sure you’re ready for the next one, or in case the power goes out again.

 Wait 10 to 15 minutes, in order to avoid getting caught by any surges as everything comes back online.

 Get rid of any food that was unfortunate enough to not survive the power outage.
-You can save anything in the freezer that’s lower than 40 degrees fahrenheit and still has ice crystals on it – however, when it doubt throw it out!
+You can save anything in the freezer that’s lower than 40 degrees Fahrenheit (4.44 °C) and still has ice crystals on it – however, when in doubt throw it out!

 Especially important for any timed appliances, like cooling/heating/lighting systems.

-Go through anything that you’ve used and make sure you’ve got plenty of that item leftover for next time.
-For the emergency kit, double check the list of must-haves here.
+Go through anything that you’ve used and make sure you’ve got plenty of that item left over for next time.
+For the emergency kit, double-check the list of must-haves using the government online resources provided earlier.

 If the power outage was due to flooding, be very careful around electric appliances and a flooded basement.
-If in doubt, call a qualified electrician.
+When in doubt, call a qualified electrician.

 Conclusion